 More Info About My Practice

-I've been practicing marriage and family counseling for 20 years.
+I've been practicing marriage and family counseling for 22 years.
 I am licensed in both Georgia and Colorado.
 I have office hours Wednesdays, Thursdays, and Fridays and can help with neurofeedback any day of the week.

 I am primarily conducting online therapy with social distancing in full effect.
 If you need to come into the office, we will practice social distancing protocols to remain safe and healthy.
 While online counseling is new to many therapists, I have been doing it for several years now.
 Many of my clients now prefer it!
-Consider the advantages of online therapy: greater confidentiality and convenience, cost effective (no travel time, no babysitter to pay), the same exceptional quality of service and clinical effectiveness my clients have come to expect.
+Consider the advantages of online therapy: greater confidentiality and convenience, cost effective (no travel time, no babysitter to pay), and the same exceptional quality of service and clinical effectiveness my clients have come to expect.
 You can visit my website to learn more about my work and about how easy and effective online therapy can be.